 A Driver’s Legal Duty to Pedestrians

 Drivers are obligated to exercise reasonable care under the circumstances, and failure to do so will be considered negligence.
 For example, in some conditions, even doing the speed limit may be negligent when road conditions are icy and slippery.
+If any of the following have applied to you or someone close to you recently, you may want to contact an attorney, like the pedestrian accidents lawyers New Jersey residents trust.
 Some common examples of negligent driving include:

 When children are around, drivers must be even more cautious.
 When driving past a school, park, or residential area, drivers may be legally required to exercise an even greater degree of care than they would otherwise.